tylerbailey/gibgen/README.md

    * `gibgen.xx "This is a String"`
    * `gibgen.xx -f mystringfile.txt`
    * `cat mystringfile.txt | gibgen.xx`
-* Your program should output via STDOUT.
+* Your program should output to the console.

 _Note: This challenge is based on a popular word gibberish meme.
 You can improve the readability by looking at a [researcher's take](http://www.mrc-cbu.cam.ac.uk/people/matt.davis/cmabridge/) on the truths/myths of this meme, but this is not required._